-Nick has always had a keen interest in planes and worked for the Whittle Laboratory at Cambridge University on the development of jet engines until he retired last year.
+Nick has always had a keen interest in planes and worked for the Whittle Laboratory at Cambridge University on the development of jet engines until he retired in 2018.

 Nick has two daughters, Emily, a childrens nurse who lives in Guernsey, and Abigail, who is studying to be an occupational therapist and lives in London.

 Jimmy and Joyce lived for many years in the same house in the village of Woodditton, East Cambridgeshire, just south of Newmarket.